aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 With this release, you can choose with LLM to use with QnABot:
-1. Amazon Bedrock (Coming soon!)
-2. An open source LLM model automtically deployed and hosted on an Amazon SageMaker endpoint - see https://huggingface.co/philschmid/flan-t5-xxl-sharded-fp16
+1. An open source LLM model automtically deployed and hosted on an Amazon SageMaker endpoint - see https://huggingface.co/philschmid/flan-t5-xxl-sharded-fp16
-3. Third Party LLM Services: Anthropic Claude.
+2. Third Party LLM Services: Anthropic Claude.
 Others may be added in future.
-4. Any other LLM model or API you like via a user provided Lambda function.
+3. Any other LLM model or API you like via a user provided Lambda function.
+4. Amazon Bedrock: Bedrock is in limited preview; users need to request access and be added to an allowlist in order to start using the BEDROCK option for embeddings - Visit https://aws.amazon.com/bedrock to request access and to learn more about the Amazon Bedrock service.

 > <mark>**_NOTE: Optimize Kendra:_** When using Kendra, we recommend requesting a larger document excerpt to be returned from queries.
 In the browser window you are using for AWS Management Console navigate to [Kendra Service Quota](https://console.aws.amazon.com/servicequotas/home/services/kendra/quotas/L-196E775D), choose Request quota increase, and change quota value to a number up to a max of 750.</mark>

-### 1. Amazon Bedrock

-Not yet available.
-Coming Soon!

-### 2. Amazon SAGEMAKER
+### 1. Amazon SAGEMAKER

 QnABot provisions a Sagemaker endpoint running the Hugging Face flan-t5-xxl-sharded-fp16 model - see https://huggingface.co/philschmid/flan-t5-xxl-sharded-fp16.